Introducing Andrew, The Equity Platinum Fund Investor.

 It made sense for Andrew to research alternative options that would provide a predictable travel experience and a return on investment.

-After becoming Platinum Fund investors, Andrew and Rani traveled to the Equity Residences Rosemary Beach house and brought more than memories with them.
+After becoming Platinum Fund investors, Andrew and Rani traveled to the Equity Residences Seacrest Beach house and brought more than memories with them.
 “It was the best vacation ever,” and children were so enamored with the white sand beaches of the Florida panhandle that they even took some sand back home to Utah!

 Our team arrived to interview Andrew and his family on a sunny December day, and we immediately received the utmost hospitality.
 The camera was rolling while younger children were playing in the background until they decided to join their father in the spotlight!